 - Hamilton Island Weddings (Australia)

 During the summer of 2018, I had the opportunity to partake in an internship with Olympic Hills Golf Club located in Eden Prairie, MN.
 While searching for internships, I wasn’t sure how I would find the right internship for me and I didn’t imagine that I would end up at Olympic Hills.

 I did my internship at Sanford Hospital on North Broadway as a Learning Development Specialist in the foodservice department.
 I learned how to properly perform safety and sanitation procedures that a non-commercial kitchen setting needs to follow.

-Associate Professor/Program Coordinator of Hospitality and Tourism Management
+Associate Professor/Program Coordinator of Hospitality and Event Management